 Maha Weerawong Museum

 This smallish museum at the southwestern edge of the old town displays a huge number of historical sculptures (perhaps unsurprisingly, most of these are images of the Buddha in various forms).
-Apart from that, you’ll find an array of paintings, traditional textiles and prehistoric pottery.

-There are also some artefacts from Wat Thammachak Semaram in nearby Sung Noen (see below).
-The museum is open Wednesday until Sunday from 9AM to 4PM.
-The entrance fee is 50฿.
+Apart from that, there are lots of paintings, traditional textiles and prehistoric pottery.
+There are also some artifacts from Wat Thammachak Semaram in nearby Sung Noen (see below).
+The museum is open Wednesday until Sunday from 9am to 4pm (double-check the current times here).
+The entrance fee is 80฿ for foreigners and 10฿ for Thai citizens.

 Wat Phra Narai Maharat